Moniaar/React-native-world/README.md

 Core Component that allows the user to enter text.
 It has an onChangeText prop that takes a function to be called every time the text changed, and an onSubmitEditing prop that takes a function to be called when the text is submitted.
 Text input is one of the ways the user interacts with the app.

 ## Scrollview
+a generic scrolling container that can contain multiple components and views.
+The scrollable items can be heterogeneous, and you can scroll both vertically and horizontally (by setting the horizontal property).
+It can be configured to allow paging through views using swiping gestures by using the pagingEnabled props.
+Swiping horizontally between views can also be implemented on Android using the ViewPager component.
+It works best to present a small number of things of a limited size.
+All the elements and views of a ScrollView are rendered, even if they are not currently shown on the screen.
+If you have a long list of items which cannot fit on the screen, you should use a FlatList.

+## Flat list
 ### Common Questions section
 1. Why would we want to use export default for a function?
 We use it to make the function usable throughout your app.